nttmdlab-nlp/VDocRAG/README.md

   - InfoVQA: `script/create_test_infovqa_generator.sh`
   - DUDE: `script/create_test_dude_generator.sh`

 If you want to use your own models, `lora_name_or_path` should be replaced with your model name.
 By default, all generated test set is set to the single-pool setting.
-When you evaluated models under the all-pool setting, you can change `CORPUS_DATASET` and `corpus_split` into `all` and `train`, respectively.
+When you evaluated models under the all-pool setting, you can change `CORPUS_DATASET` into `all`.

 ## Fine-tuning VDocGenerator